alexscheitlin/lottery-dapp/README.md

 # Lottery dApp
-This branch is created for demonstrating how the lottery behaves with two winners and the jackpot is split among them.
+This branch is created for demonstrating how the lottery behaves with no winners and how the jackpot is carried over to the next lottery.

 ## Demo Setting
-1. Ganache is running on port 8542
+1. Ganache is running on port 8540
-2. React App is running on port 3002
+2. React App is running on port 3000
 3. Smart Contract variables:

 ```
 // 1 for starting the game + 2 * (buying 2 tickets for each account)
-GAME_LENGTH = 5;
+GAME_LENGTH = 2;
-MAX_NUMBER = 2;
+MAX_NUMBER = 42;
 MIN_NUMBER = 1;
-NUMBERS_PER_TICKET = 1;
+NUMBERS_PER_TICKET = 6;
 ```

 ## Demo Setup
 1. Run ganache-cli on the correct port

     ```bash
-    ganache-cli --port 8542
+    ganache-cli --port 8540
     ````

 2. Start the `Truffle` console: